TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 - More dungeons, with ranging difficulty due to more enemies or bosses.

 There are a few things I know I will have an issue with.
 I am not the most confident in my level of design skills, so I know I will need to do a lot of research on how people feel about art and design.
+But in the end I know that I ultimatly will not need to do too much work, I will be more focusing on a functioning game rather than a pretty game.
 I additionally have not dabbled with audio before, so setting it up will be a big challenge for me, though I am confident with enough practice and testing I can get it set up.
 Ultimatly I am not too worried for this.
 With a lot of user testing and constant feedback I can fine tune this project.

 ## Research

 ### Methodology

-So, what I ended up looking into was Agile methodology, specifically the idea of using sprints to break down progress into manageable chunks.
+So, what I ended up looking into was Agile methodology (What Is Agile Project Management? | APM Methodology & Definition, s.d.), specifically the idea of using sprints to break down progress into manageable chunks.
 The goal was to keep the development process iterative, so instead of trying to build everything all at once, I’d focus on small, incremental improvements and just keep looping back to the start after each sprint to refine things.
 It’s all about making consistent progress and being flexible with how things evolve, which seemed like a smart way to avoid getting stuck or overwhelmed.

 On top of that, I also took some inspiration from a game called Star Citizen(Roberts Space Industries | Follow the development of Star Citizen and Squadron 42 - Roberts Space Industries | Follow the development of Star Citizen and Squadron 42, s.d.).